If you publish anything historical, even just in a little blog like this one, you may be a public historian, even if you do not yet know it.

-I was a very good secretary, as all my old employers kept reminding me - especially when I wanted to advance my career into research and television documentary making.
-That was why I eventually went to university to gain qualifications in a broad range of social sciences.
-There are not many job opportunities for people who just study history, especially those like me who do not want to be a teacher in a school or university.
+I was a very good secretary, as all my media employers kept reminding me.
+They especially did so when I wanted to advance my career into research and television documentary making.
+They did not want to lose a good secretary.
+I did not want to be bored.

 Well, today I have been reading the Wikipedia article about public history.